raulsteinmetz/router-filtering-mininet/README.md

 </head>
 <body>
     <h1>Hello from Server 1</h1>
-    <p>This is a test page served from server1. fuck you, you bitch, you fucking cunt</p>
+    <p>This is a test page served from server1. fuck you, you fuck, you fucking cunt</p>
 </body>
 </html>
 ```